 Imagine that.
-Crab sushi that shows the shape of a tiny crab inside.
-Chef Devaux explains how to make this pretty cool looking sushi.
+Crab sushi art, that shows the shape of a tiny crab inside.
+Chef Devaux explains how to make this pretty cool-looking edible sushi art.

 Cut off both ends of a small cucumber, then cut it lengthwise in half.
 Cut both of these halves lengthwise in half again.
 This will be used to make the crab claws.
 Put the knife against one of the sides with the skin and cut in until halfway through.
 Flip it around and cut through the side without the skin at a 45 degrees angle, until you meet the other cut you just made.
 Put aside for later.